-In a failover cluster for iSCSI Target Server, you will need to register the storage device using the network name or IP address for the iSCSI Target resource group (also referred as the client access point).
-In this way, the network name or IP address will be kept the same no matter which node is failed-over to, and VMM will be able to connect to the SMI-S provider that is running on the failed-over resource group node.
-After a failover event, you will need to perform a full discovery using VMM.
+In a failover cluster for iSCSI Target Server, you must register the storage device by using the network name or IP address for the iSCSI Target resource group, which is also referred as the client access point.
+In this way, the network name or IP address is kept the same, no matter which node receives the fail over.
+VMM can connect to the SMI-S provider that runs on the failed-over resource group node.
+After a failover event, you must perform a full discovery by using VMM.

-MaskingSet maps to the iSCSI Target object—The friendly name of a MaskingSet by default uses the prefix string “SPC:” + 16-bit random.
-It is recommended to use a friendly name when creating the MaskingSet.
-VMM uses either the hostname or cluster name as the friendly name.
-The SMI-S provider will use the friendly name and this also becomes the “Description” property of the WT_Host object for iSCSI Target Server.
+MaskingSet maps to the iSCSI Target object—By default, the friendly name of a MaskingSet object uses the prefix string "SPC:" + 16-bit random.
+We recommend using a friendly name when you create the MaskingSet object.
+VMM uses either the virtualization server name or cluster name as the friendly name.
+The SMI-S provider uses the friendly name, which also becomes the Description property of the WT_Host object for iSCSI Target Server.

-StorageVolume maps to WT_Disk (fixed Virtual Disk)—When a user creates an iSCSI disk using VMM, the SMI-S provider uses the friendly name as the VHD name.
+StorageVolume maps to WT_Disk, the virtual hard disk (VHD).
+When a user creates an iSCSI disk by using VMM, the SMI-S provider uses the friendly name as the VHD name.
 If the Virtual Disk already exists during SMI-S discovery, the provider uses its description as the friendly name.
-If the Virtual Disk already exists but does not have a description string, that is, the description string is empty or NULL), then the Virtual Disk friendly name uses the prefix string “VirtualDiskIndex:” + WTD (integer of the index).
+If the VHD already exists but does not have a description string, that is, the description string is empty or NULL, then the VHD friendly name uses the prefix string "VirtualDiskIndex:" + WTD as the integer of the index.

-ConcretePool maps to WT_Volume—The friendly name displayed for the SMI-S provider is: “iSCSITarget: SubsystemName” + first mount point string.
-For example, if the mount point string is “C:”, then its name is “iSCSITarget: SubsystemName: C:”.
-There is a single PrimordialPool and its name is fixed as “MS iSCSITarget Primordial”
+ConcretePool maps to WT_Volume—The friendly name that is displayed for the SMI-S provider is: "iSCSITarget: SubsystemName" + first mount point string.
+For example, if the mount point string is "C:", then its name is "iSCSITarget: SubsystemName: C:".
+There is a single root pool and its name is fixed as "MS iSCSITarget Primordial".

 The following example shows how to install the SMI-S provider.

-Enable and install iSCSI Target Server using the following steps:
+Enable and install iSCSI Target Server by using the following steps: